-Prior to COVID-19, the school exhibited attendance rates that received ratings of Meets Standard in 2018-19 and 2019-20.
-The following years the school has not been able to recover its attendance rates.
-The school received the rating of Does Not Meet Standard for 2020-21 and 2021-22.
-Most recently, however, in 2022-23, the school has increased its average attendance rate to an Approaching Standard percentage of 90.0%.
+Prior to COVID-19, the school exhibited attendance rates that received ratings of Meets Standard in 2018-19.
+The school's attendance dropped just below the meets standard metric to an Approaching Standard percentage in 2019-20.
+Attendance rates continued to decrease into the 2020-21 school year when the school received a rating of Does Not Meet Standard with an average attendance rate below 90.0%.
+The school has since increased its average attendance, receiving a rating of Approaching Standard in 2021-22 Meets Standard in 2022-23.
 The corresponding graph illustrates year specific attendance averages.
 The school serves a high population of students (anywhere from 50.0-70.0%) that travel in and out of the country or observe holidays that differ from a traditional school calendar.
 These cultural aspects do play a part in the overall average attendance of the school.